On the Learnability of Multilabel Ranking: Discussion

 \section{Discussion}

 In this paper, we characterize the learnability of a multilabel ranking hypothesis class in both the batch and online setting for a wide range of practical ranking losses.
-In all cases, we show that a ranking hypothesis class is learnable if and only if a sufficient number of its binary-valued threshold-restrictions are learnable.
-We leave it as an open problem to improve our bounds on sample complexity and regret in the batch and online settings respectively.
+In all cases, we show that a ranking hypothesis class is learnable if and only if a sufficient number of its binary-valued threshold restrictions are learnable.
+While we give explicit bounds on the sample complexity and regret, we leave it open to make them tighter for specific losses in the batch and online settings respectively.